-(and I SWEAR I never swear or use this kind of language, but sometimes it’s really the only way to call attention to something that’s just WRONG, so I’m re-thinking my language after reading this post.)
+(I never swear or use this kind of language, but sometimes it’s really the only way to call attention to something that’s just WRONG, so I’m re-thinking my language after reading this post.)

-Some people feel offended when their favorite recipes get “butchered” or ruined (in their opinion) – not just by the fact of CHANGING it, but especially by the use of “undeserving” ingredients — usually when animal ingredients are replaced with plant foods.
+Some people feel offended when their favorite recipes get “butchered” or ruined (in their opinion)—not just by the fact of CHANGING it, but especially by the use of “undeserving” ingredients—usually when animal ingredients are replaced with plant foods.

 Many dishes in national cuisines will need to evolve with the adoption of compassionate and just way of living and eating.
 I’m sure many people will bemoan disappearance of traditional dishes as roasted turkey for Thanksgiving or BBQ ribs for the Fourth of July.

-However, if we look objectively at what this food really is and what it represents – violence and death – we should not feel sadness or regret – rather, these feelings should be replaced with joy and satisfaction (happiness, even!) coming from the realization that no one has been hurt in the process of making of the food.
+However, if we look objectively at what this food really is and what it represents–violence and death–we should NOT feel sadness or regret.
+Rather, these feelings should be replaced with joy and satisfaction (happiness, even!) coming from the realization that no one has been hurt in the process of making of the food.